 COMMUNITY BUILDING BEGINS WITH GOOD HOUSING POLICY

-In Atlanta, a number of promising housing and community development initiatives offer rewarding volunteer opportunities.
+In Atlanta, a number of promising housing and community development initiatives offer rewarding engagement opportunities.
 Here is an overview of those efforts and links to the organizations spearheading them:

 The need for affordable housing in Atlanta is so great that the private sector must be enlisted in the effort.
-One such mechanism is the recently enacted Inclusionary Zoning ordinance that mandates the inclusion of a certain percentage (10-15%) of all housing in new developments inside the Beltline area as affordable.
+One such mechanism are Inclusionary Zoning measures that mandate the inclusion of a certain percentage (10-15%) of all housing in new developments as affordable.
+The BeltLine is impacted by one such ordinance.
 Invest Atlanta is the primary housing finance agency for the city and created an affordable housing strategy for it.

 Equitable transit-oriented development

-Affordable housing is a key ingredient in walkable communities, a development form that depends on density and a multiplicity of uses to create livable communities, such as Ponce City Market, the city of Decatur, the burgeoning Memorial Drive corridor, and other great places.
+Affordable housing is a key ingredient in walkable and connected communities, a development form that depends on density and a multiplicity of uses to create livable communities, such as the city of Decatur, the burgeoning Memorial Drive corridor, and other great places.
 Check your own neighborhood's "walk score".
 The region's primary planning agency, the Atlanta Regional Commission, has devoted more resources toward affordable housing solutions.